 - Carry a business card in your wallet or purse from your local hotel, to assist you with the return journey if you do become lost.

 - Always ensure that you are covered by travel insurance.
 If you need advice on this feel free to contact Odyssey and we’ll be able to help.

-- Before departing, make sure you have a number of lekë in a range of denominations.
+- Before departing, make sure you exchange some tenge in a range of denominations on arrival.
 You don’t want to be carrying around enormous amounts of cash, but take enough to make it easy to pay in locations that might not accept credit card.
 It will also help you avoid card transaction fees, and it makes tipping a breeze.

 - When travelling independently, make sure you check the opening hours of shops and museums so that you don’t miss out!
 Also be certain to check whether your trip coincides with any public holidays, so you can plan accordingly.

 We specialise in educational small group tours for seniors, typically groups between six to 12 people from Australia, New Zealand, USA, Canada and Britain.
 Our maximum number of people on a tour is 18 mature aged travellers.
 We have some 150 tours and offer 300 scheduled departures on offer each year.
 Odyssey has been offering this style of adventure and educational programs since 1983.

 Odyssey Traveller is committed to charitable activities that support the environment and cultural development of Australian and New Zealand communities.